n44h/Cloe/USER_GUIDE.md

 User guide covers the commands in Cloe v2.0.0+.

 This guide assumes that you have set up an alias for Cloe.
-If you have not set up an alias for Cloe, just replace "cloe" with "python3 path/to/cloe.py" in the following commands.
+If you have not set up an alias for Cloe, just replace `cloe` with `python3 path/to/cloe.py` in the following commands.

 ___